MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/coe-overview.md

 ## Prerequisites
 <!--Todo: are all these items part of preqs like app registration and key valut?-->
-These are the prerequisites you need to install and use the Automation CoE Toolkit
+These are the prerequisites you need to install and use the automation kit

 - An administrative account, which is called "**Automation CoE Admin**" or similar.